 This seminar will explore the range of what sermons might do, and will offer guidelines for preachers to consider as they ponder integrating what the sermon is about and what it is doing.
 It will build on and expand a recent AMBS webinar by the same name, offered in spring 2014.

-Allan Rudy-Froese, Ph.D., Professor of Christian Proclamation, AMBS
+Allan Rudy-Froese, Ph.D., Assistant Professor of Christian Proclamation, AMBS

 Allan Rudy-Froese blends a love for the church, preparation and passion in communicating the Good News, and infectious humor.
 He was a pastor for nearly two decades, prior to entering doctoral studies in the area of homiletics—the art and theology of preaching—at the Toronto School of Theology.
 He has taught preaching in seminary settings in Canada and the United States, leads preaching workshops and serves as a coach for individual preachers.

 Wednesday, November 5, 2014

 Monday, January 26, 2015

 We are open to offering this seminar in North American locations where groups of 10 or more can participate.
 If you are interested in hosting this seminar in your area, please contact Jewel Gingerich Longenecker at [email protected] or 574.296.6269 for more information.

 Register online for the Preaching Seminar.

 Cost of this multi-day seminar is $300 per participant before the early registration deadline of October 14, 2014 and $350 after October 14.
 A non-refundable deposit of $150 is due with registration; the balance is due the first day of the seminar.

 Bring a lunch with you or buy lunch at a local restaurant.
 (Several restaurants are within driving distance; 2 or 3 are within walking distance).
 The seminary has a common lounge with a refrigerator and a microwave.